Pioneer Elementary FAQs

 Q: Will bus transportation be provided from all of PSD elementary schools to Pioneer?

-A. The district has made a commitment to provide transportation to students.
+The district has made a commitment to provide transportation to students.
 Logistical decisions of how transportation will work unique to Pioneer are still being developed.
-We will be providing this updated information to families as soon as we have a better understanding of where specifically our student population will be pulled from.
+Now that we have student enrollment, we are better able to look at plans specific to our student population.
+We will be providing this updated information to families as soon as we have an articulated plan.

 Q: Will students with special needs be able to enter the lottery?